Māori Practitioners Advisory Committee

 Ko Ngāti Kahungunu, ko Rangitāne, ko Te Whānau-a-Apanui ngā iwi, ko Moana Tipene-Boyd ahau.

-Moana currently resides in Palmerston North with her young family.
-She completed her Medical Resonance Imaging (MRI) training in 2020.
+Moana was appointed to Te Manu Mātārae in July 2023, and currently resides in Palmerston North with her young family.
+She completed her medical resonance imaging training in 2020.

 In recent years Moana has gravitated towards education where she has worked at the Pūhoro STEMM Academy, and now currently at Universal College of Learning (UCOL) | Te Pūkenga as a lecturer.